Quantopian Backtesting: What Happened and the Best Alternatives Now

 What's pyfolio, and should I still use it?
 Pyfolio is a helpful analysis tool that Quantopian originally made.
 It takes the results from your Zipline backtest and creates detailed performance reports called "tear sheets."
 These show your returns, risks, drawdowns, and a lot more.
 It's still available on GitHub and remains a very popular way for quant developers to understand their strategy's performance.

-1. Set Up Your Local Backtesting Engine Start by getting Zipline running on your own machine.
-This is the same open-source engine that powered Quantopian.
-Simply install the maintained community version with a quick terminal command:
+Start by getting Zipline running on your own machine.
+This is the same engine that powered Quantopian, and the community fork zipline-reloaded is actively maintained.
+Run:

 pip install zipline-reloaded